 What is payroll tax?

-If you earn a wage, you’re probably wondering: “What is payroll tax?”
+But when you learn that a chunk of your paycheck went to payroll tax, you’re probably wondering: “What is payroll tax?”
 This article will discuss IRS payroll tax, including who pays, how payments are made, and how much to pay.

 What is payroll tax?